 Repairing Running Shoes

-If your shoes need a bit more than an at-home fix, then taking them to a professional cobbler could get them like new in no time.
+If your shoes need a bit more than an at-home fix, then taking them to a professional cobbler is a great way to get them looking like new in no time.

-Considering that the lifecycle of running shoes, from production to eventual disposal, creates on average thirty pounds (or 13.6kg) of waste, repairing shoes to increase their longevity is always an environmentally friendly option.
+Considering that the lifecycle of running shoes, from production to eventual disposal, creates on average thirty pounds (or 13.6kg) of waste, repairing old trainers to increase their longevity is always an environmentally friendly option.

 What Happens to Recycled Running Shoes?

-If you have a pair of shoes that are beyond repair, then recycling them is the next best option.
-As running shoes are made from a variety of materials, there are a lot of things they can be recycled into.
+If you have a pair of shoes that are beyond repair, then recycling them is the next best thing.
+As the different parts of running shoes are made from a variety of materials, there are a lot of things they can be recycled into to be given a second life.

 How to Recycle Running Shoes in the UK

-If your running shoes have simply been worn to the point of no return, or you have a pair that just aren’t your style anymore, then there are great organisations taking the hard work out of recycling trainers.
+If your running shoes have simply been worn to the point of no return, or you have a pair that just aren’t your style anymore, then there are great organisations taking the hard work out of giving new life to your old trainers.

 Schuh Sell Your Soles Scheme